 Underscoring Mimaki’s Commitment To Greener Print Production

-AMSTERDAM — June 26, 2025 — The print industry faces significant challenges in becoming sustainable, especially given its integral role in our daily lives.
+The print industry faces significant challenges in becoming sustainable, especially given its integral role in our daily lives.
 Each part of the industry has its own flaws that hinder environmental responsibility.
 From the chemical hazards of certain inks to the energy-intensive nature of printing technology, these issues collectively highlight that a shift towards more sustainable practices is urgently needed to reduce the industry’s environmental impact

 And beyond the production itself, the microplastics and harmful chemicals in some inks end up in our oceans and natural surroundings, increasing the detrimental environmental impact of print.
 Addressing these challenges is crucial for reducing the industry’s environmental footprint and ensuring a greener future.

-Transforming Print for a Sustainable Future
+Transforming Print For A Sustainable Future

 Making the switch to digital printing alone is already much more environmentally friendly than conventional printing methods.
-This type of printing enables on-demand, personalised prints, with no inventory or storage space required, reducing waste of all types.
+This type of printing enables on-demand, personalized prints, with no inventory or storage space required, reducing waste of all types.

 While digital printing is quickly becoming the norm and is often the clear choice to support changing brand and consumer demands, manufacturers and print service providers need to look beyond the shift to digital and further innovate how to create a more environmental-conscious printing ecosystem.

 It’s important to look to the small changes as well as the major technological innovations, for example with inks.
-The majority of Mimaki’s printer inks used with sign graphic and industrial printers have achieved the GREENGUARD Gold certification and last year, 84.7% of the company’s ink sales for these two markets were GREENGUARD Gold certified.
+The majority of Mimaki’s printer inks used with sign graphic and industrial printers have achieved the GREENGUARD Gold certification and last year, 84.7 percent of the company’s ink sales for these two markets were GREENGUARD Gold certified.
 For textiles, Mimaki offers a range of water-based pigment inks suitable for both direct-to-fabric and transfer printing.
 Many of these inks hold certifications such as OEKO-TEX® ECO PASSPORT or bluesign® APPROVED, ensuring compliance with safety and environmental standards in line with Mimaki’s sustainability pledges.

-Innovations with a Common Thread – Sustainable Textile Production
+Innovations With A Common Thread — Sustainable Textile Production

 Noting the concerns within textile printing, Mimaki focused on developing sustainable textile printing technologies, which tackle wastewater, energy consumption, while increasing efficiencies, and maintaining customers’ profitability.